 The worship team (or choir and orchestra) is your flock, your spiritual responsibility.
 Learn to know them.
 Find out what they do and like as individuals.
 Learn their names.
 Learn to love them.

 Recently, I asked each of the worship team to be my friends on Facebook.
 Then I used their Facebook pictures to make a list, so I could memorize their faces and names.

 5. Get to know the culture of the church.

 Every church is different.
 Their music is different, their worship is different.
 You need to adapt to their culture.
 Sometimes it’s not the congregation that needs change, sometimes it’s us.
 Find out what the church does well and embrace it.
 But, also learn where they need to improve and slowly work on change.

 6. Make changes slowly.

 Congregations traditionally don’t like a lot of change.
 But, it is amazing how much you can change a congregation and worship team, if you are willing to do it slowly.
 Think long-term, think months and years instead of weeks.

 When all is said and done, you have a job to do!
 They have asked you to lead because they think that you’re the best person for the job.
 Lead with boldness.
 Be strong and courageous.
 Do not fear, God is with you.
 Go for it!

-Check out my new book: “Leading Worship~Notes From a Grand Adventure.”
+Check out Mark’s book: “Leading Worship~Notes From a Grand Adventure.”
 It is now available in Kindle or Soft Cover Editions.
 This is a great gift for the musician or worshiper in your life.